 - Rinse the beans in a colander.

 - Pour the beans into a large pot (preferably a Dutch oven).

 - Gently simmer for 2 hours until the beans are getting soft.
 Add more water if the beans are getting a little dry.

 - If desired, remove the epazote.
-Taste and add more salt, if necessary.
+Taste and add more salt, to taste.

 POST UPDATE: This recipe was originally published in April 2014, but was updated with improved tweaks to the recipe with new tips and photography and a fabulous new video in January 2022!